 802.11az Editor: Add this Section as shown below at the end of Section 9.3.1.23.9.1:

-The Per User Info field in the HE Poll Trigger sub-variant is identical to the format of the Per User Info field in the Basic Trigger Frame (see Section 9.3.1.23.1), except that the AID12 subfield carries an AID12 for an associated locating STA or an RID12 for an unassociated locating STA.
+The Per User Info field in the HE Poll Trigger sub-variant is identical to the format of the Per User Info field in the Basic Trigger Frame (see Section 9.3.1.23.1), with the following exceptions:

+the AID12 subfield carries an AID12 for an associated locating STA or an RID12 for an unassociated locating STA for which the User Info fied is intended.

+the Trigger Dependent User Info subfield is not present.

+The More TF subfield of the Common Info field is set to 1 to indicate that a subsequent HEz Poll Trigger sub-variant is scheduled for transmission within the Availability Window as defined in Section 11.22.6.1.1.

 11.22.6.4.2.2 HEz Polling Part